qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 More generally:

-- The mapping between binary data and information is view.
-Information is bits+context.
+- The mapping between binary data and information is view. **Information is bits+context**.
 The context is how the bits are mapped between information. **Type contains viewing from binary data to information**.
-- Abstraction involves viewing different things as the same things.
+- **Abstraction involves viewing different things as the same things**.

 ### Dynamically-typed languages also have "types"